 Manual therapy (hands-on): gentle movements or mobilisations of your affected joints, together with massage of the connective and soft-tissues.
 Occasionally, you may be offered high-velocity manipulation, for which Jenny has specialist training.
 Leah offers new skills in the Thoracic Ring Approach and Connect Therapy.

 An exercise programme, custom-made to your needs, whatever your age, for pain relief and restoration of movement and function.
 For example, the patient with a typical sports injury may need a programme of exercises to address muscle imbalance, poor core stability, tightness of muscles and fascia and weakness of surrounding muscles.
 Balance and coordination may need re-education.
 This programme will be specific to the patient's dysfunction and chosen sport.
-By contrast, the older patient may need a programme of exercises to slow down the process of osteoporosis (bone thinning), improve balance to prevent falls, or to rehabilitation after a fracture or operation.
+By contrast, the older patient may need a programme of exercises to slow down the process of osteoporosis (bone thinning), improve balance to prevent falls, or to the rehabilitation after a fracture or operation.

 We use an exercise software programme called Physiotec which enables us to email your personalised exercise or stretching programme.
 This includes video clips to ensure that you perform them with a good technique.